senft/knight-drills/README.md

 # knight-drills
-A collection of simple chess mini-games to train knights moves
+A collection of simple chess mini-games to train knights moves.

 # attributions